MAKE PAPER FIREWORKS!

 Check out here for an array of fun ideas and resources!

-Are you looking for some more rocket inspiration and fun projects to do with your kids?
+Are you looking for more rocket inspiration and fun projects to craft with your kids?

 Then look no further you can find just the right resources to help make or embellish your rockets atBaker Ross!’